ParkvilleData/MetaGenePipe/paper.md

 MetaGenePipe (MGP) is an efficient, flexible, portable, and scalable metagenomics pipeline that uses performant bioinformatics software suites and genomic databases to create an accurate taxonomic and functional characterization of the prokaryotic fraction of sequenced microbiomes.
-Written in the Workflow Definition Language (WDL), MGP produces output that is useful in its default format, or that can be used for further downstream analysis.
-MGP is a pipeline-development best practice tool that uses Singularity [@kurtzer_sochat_bauer_2017] for containerization and includes a setup script that downloads the necessary databases for setup.
+Written in the Workflow Definition Language (WDL), MGP produces output that can be explored and interpreted directly, or can be used for downstream analysis.
+MGP is a pipeline-development best practice tool that uses Singularity for containerization and includes a setup script that downloads the necessary databases for setup.
 The source code for MGP is freely available and distributed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

-There are currently several assembly-based taxonomic software suites such as MG-RAST [@keegan_glass_meyer_2016], MMseqs2 [@10.1093/bioinformatics/btab184], and a few that make use of a workflow language, including nf-core and Muffin written in Nextflow, and Atlas written in Snakemake [@krakau_straub_gourle_gabernet_nahnsen_2022; @di_tommaso_chatzou_floden_barja_palumbo_notredame_2017; @van_damme_hölzer_viehweger_müller_bongcam-rudloff_brandt_2021;  @kieser_brown_zdobnov_trajkovski_mccue_2020; @mölder_jablonski_letcher_hall_tomkins-tinch_sochat_forster_lee_twardziok_kanitz_et_al._2021].
-The main advantage of MGP over MG-RAST is its ease of installation on local infrastructure, as it only requires running a setup script that downloads a supplied Singularity image from SylabsCloud, the latest version of Cromwell [@voss_van_der_auwera_gentry_2022], Koalafam HMMER profiles [@aramaki_blanc-mathieu_endo_ohkubo_kanehisa_goto_ogata_2019], and the Swiss-Prot database [@uniprot_consortium_2018] which is converted to the DIAMOND aligner [@Buchfink2015-rn] format.
-This setup allows MGP to be used on a range of computing infrastructures across institutions.

-We have chosen MegaHIT [@li_liu_luo_sadakane_lam_2015] as the assembly software for the workflow due to its high computational efficiency and performance.
-The gene prediction tool, Prodigal (PROkaryotic Dynamic programming Gen-finding Algorithm) [@hyatt_chen_locascio_land_larimer_hauser_2010], is used to predict gene coding sequences from contigs.
-Alignment tools DIAMOND, HMMER ([http://hmmer.org/](http://hmmer.org/)), and BLAST [@Camacho2009-hf; @Altschul1990-xn; @Altschul1997-oe] allow for the alignment of predicted gene-coding sequences to known databases for subsequent taxonomic classification.
-Currently, the Swiss-Prot database is used for classifying genes to obtain protein descriptions and functions.
+The workflow uses MegaHIT for read assembly and the user can specify whether to co-assemble multiple samples or do sample-by-sample assembly.
+A BLAST search is carried out against a user-specified blast database.

-MGP creates a taxonomic hierarchy classification using Kegg’s Brite hierarchy and KoalaFam HMMER profiles.
-MGP's focus can be modified to find viruses, bacteria, plants, archaea, vertebrates, invertebrates, or fungi by updating the reference databases to suit the user's research question.
+Coding regions are predicted in contigs with Prodigal and taxonomic annotation of the predicted protein-coding genes is done using DIAMOND alignment against the Swiss-Prot database.
+Functional annotation uses HMMER searches against the KoalaFam HMM profiles.
+The main outputs of the workflow are tables with counts of taxonomic (organism) and functional hits against the reference databases, which can be easily employed for downstream statistical analysis.
+MGP's focus can be easily modified to find viruses, bacteria, plants, archaea, vertebrates, invertebrates, or fungi by choosing suitable reference databases.

 # Statement of need

 MetaGenePipe (`MGP`) is a pipeline for characterizing the prokaryotic fraction of whole genome metagenomics shotgun sequencing data functionally and taxonomically.

 `MGP` was designed to be used by computational microbiologists, written in WDL to make further customization accessible to researchers. `MGP` uses a Singularity container to overcome traditional portability obstacles and caters to a flexible research focus.
 For example, the default DIAMOND and BLAST databases can be replaced with any relevant databases owned by the researcher via an update in the configuration file.
-While `MGP` is focussed on prokaryotes, it can easily be adapted to eukaryotes or viruses by changing the prokaryotic gene prediction software, Prodigal, to eukaryotic gene prediction software such as GeneMark-EP+ [@10.1093/nargab/lqaa026] or [EuGene](http://eugene.toulouse.inra.fr/) [@Sallet2019], or a gene finding tool for viruses.
+While `MGP` is focussed on prokaryotes, it can easily be adapted to eukaryotes or viruses by changing the prokaryotic gene prediction software, Prodigal, to eukaryotic gene prediction software such as GeneMark-EP+ [@10.1093/nargab/lqaa026] or [EuGene](http://eugene.toulouse.inra.fr/) [@Sallet2019], or a gene finding tool for viruses [insert link here].

 ![The MetaGenePipe Workflow](logo/MetaGenePipe.drawio.pdf)